onaci/leaflet-geotiff-2/README.md

   // Optional, hide imagery while map is moving (may prevent 'flickering' in some browsers)
   clearBeforeMove: false,

+  // Optional, only load data from tiff in bounding box (useful to reduce load times when used with GeoTIFF.fromUrl)
+  bbox: undefined
 };

 // create layer